Grab this Best Summer Salad Recipe for a Picnic

 If you are serving the salad at home for a party, you can make the salad the night before or in the morning.

-If you are making the salad to take to a picnic, you can make the salad as described.
+NOTE: If you are making the salad to take to a picnic, you can make the salad as described.
 In the morning, add the salad to your jars.
 Return to the fridge until you are ready to pack for your picnic.

 Pack the jars in a cooler with ice packs.
-This tomato, peach and corn salad is perfect for taking to a picnic.
+This tomato, peach, and corn salad is perfect for taking to a picnic.
 There is nothing that will wilt or get soggy.

-You can pack spoons or forks to eat the salad.
+NOTE: Don’t forget to pack spoons or forks to eat the salad.

-I pretended we were having a picnic – in our backyard!
+I pretended we were having a picnic in our backyard!

 I laid my favorite blue and white quilt (It was my younger daughter’s when she was in junior high and high school.) on the grass.
 Our picnic basket, which we have used often, served as a little table.